 Initial impressions are of a speaker that is refined, poised and delicate.
 It’s almost as if they know they can hurt you and before they figure out your safe word they lead you into the music, gently holding your hand.
 Once we’re friends, however, the gloves can really come off and as you listen you start to appreciate more and more of what’s being presented.
 These are speakers that can pull a recording apart simply because they have such control over the delivery of what’s coming in.
 Whatever crossover is in there, it’s good.
 And as much as I hate the oscilloscope thing, it would be interesting to see how the 10.2s ‘flatten the curve’.

 The hallmark though of any great speaker is when you stop focusing on what the speaker can do and transition into listening to the music that it is capable of presenting.
 In this, the 10.2s excel.
 It doesn’t take long and in all honesty, the temptation to turn the lights off again was strong.
 I loved the pace of these speakers, I loved the presence and the way I got the sense of music left hanging in the air to the point where you want to reach out and touch it.
 I loved the way that the truly low end of things is handled because I felt it, and on my reference tracks there is enough there to convince me that the 10.2s are the real deal.

 They may be giants and Sonor has a reputation for building giant slayers.
-I find myself at a bit of a loss for words as to whom it is that the 10.2 are going out to kill, but at the pricing point of around R150k (R140k if you ask AV News nicely for an introduction) and without having a pair in my own system, my first impressions are that there is going to be some blood spilled in the streets … and it will not be that of the 10.2s.
+I find myself at a bit of a loss for words as to whom it is that the 10.2 are going out to kill and without having a pair in my own system, my first impressions are that there is going to be some blood spilled in the streets … and it will not be that of the 10.2s.